We have never needed this conversation and this book on wisdom more than we need it now.

 This week I had the honor of talking with Dr. Dilip Jeste who is a geriatric neuropsychiatrist specializing in successful psychosocial aging and the neurobiology of wisdom.
 He has published more than 750 peer-reviewed journals articles, 160 book chapters, and 14 published books.
 He is also a former president of the American Psychiatric Association and his main areas of research include schizophrenia, neuropsychiatric interventions, and successful aging.

 Not only is his resume of education and professional experience incredibly impressive and expansive, but for over two decades he has led the search for the biological and cognitive roots of wisdom.
 What's emerged from his work is that wisdom is a very real and deeply multi-layered set of traits.
-Across many cultures and centuries, he's found that wise people are:

 He is the author of Wiser: The Scientific Roots of Wisdom, Compassion, and What Makes Us Good.
 Get your copy here.